Knotty Tie Configurator

 Step 1) Pick your pattern

-Users get overwhelmed if they are presented with too options at first.
+Users get overwhelmed if they are presented with too many options at first.
 The 3 Starting Points idea (see 2a) was unnecessarily complicated.

 Made the online retail collection the entryway into The Configurator